How to automate your tests

 Dropdown lists

-When using this sub action on a dropdown list, provide the desired option in the Data field.
+When using this sub action on a dropdown list, provide the desired option in the Value or state field.

 Checkboxes & Radiobuttons

-When using this action on a checkbox, provide the desired state in the Data field.
+When using this action on a checkbox, provide the desired state in the Value or state field.

 - To turn it on, use one of;